diegollanoso/OPF_from_PF/README.md

 - 06/8: Añadir variación de demanda y perdidas por la variación de tensión.
     - No olvidar la restricción de la potencia ENS <= DemandaPFC

 - 05/8: Se añadio la variación de demanda por la diferencia de tensión en las cargas.

 - 04/8: Se termino de añadir el efecto de disminución de potencia en unidades participantes del AGC de la formulación.

 - 30/7: Se comenzo a añadir el efecto de disminución de potencia en unidades participantes del AGC de la formulación.

+## Documentation

+### Real.py
+This script sets up and runs a power system simulation using PowerFactory and an optimization model.
+It includes functions for:
+- Setting up the simulation parameters (`setup_simulation`)
+- Changing line values (`change_max_line_values`)
+- Exporting data (`export_simulation_data`)
+- Running the optimization model (`run_optimization_model`)

+The `main` function orchestrates the entire process, including initializing the simulation, running the optimization model, and handling the results.

+### optm.py
+This file contains the optimization model classes used in the simulation:
+- `Modelo`: Main optimization model for the power system simulation.
+- `PartialModel`: A partial optimization model used for specific scenarios.
+- `Model_UC`: Unit commitment model.
+- `Model_CTF`: Control Terciario de Frecuencia model.

+Each class includes methods for setting up the model, defining the objective function, adding constraints, running the optimization, and extracting results.

+### pfsim.py
+This file contains the PowerFactory simulation classes and functions:
+- `ShiftFactors`: Function to clean and order the shift factors matrix.
+- `PowerFactorySim`: Class to handle the PowerFactory simulation, including methods for exporting data, getting simulation data, preparing and running dynamic simulations, and extracting results.
+- `Simulacion`: Class to handle the simulation process, including monitoring variables and handling events.
+- `ShortSim`: Class for short-term simulations.
+- `new_SF`: Class to handle new shift factors with transmission switching.
+- `CreateEvents_line` and `CreateEvents_gen`: Functions to create events for line and generator changes.
+- `Set_param_agc`: Function to set AGC parameters.

+The classes and functions in this file are used to manage the PowerFactory simulation, including setting up the simulation environment, running simulations, and extracting and processing results.